gekographe/cv-1/README.md

 I love making things that run smoothly&mdash;especially technology.
 Read my code on [GitHub].

 Web development
 ---------------

 I'm convinced that great software transforms our lives.
 So this year I learnt how to code.

-I started with a six week part-time online course from UCBerkeley, then left my job to attend Makers Academy full time for three months.
+I started with a six week part-time online course from UCBerkeley, then I devoted three months to learning how to code at Makers Academy.
 I'm ready to work on real projects and mature my skills as a full stack web developer.

 ### Skills